DingoMC/Colored-Text/README.md

 - text color manipulator
 - text and background color manipulator

-> **NOTE** Manipulators can't be mixed in one string.
+> **NOTE:** Manipulators can't be mixed in one string.
 In other words, when you use only text color formatting only, you cannot use background color manipulators and vice versa.

 Every manipulator must start with a character called **Executor** (by default `&`).
 Then you type characters called **Modifiers**.
 Modifiers are hexadecimal values (Characters `0-9` and `a-f`) representing color value (`0-15`).